pabliqe/slugtenberg/README.md

 │  └─ Options to setup Datasheet parser:
 │         'use_layout' selects a layout to print data rows in pages.
 │         'column_slug' indicates the column used in output's slugs.
-│         'columns' holds columns id to set data type parsing options (string,array) │
+│         'columns' holds columns id to set data parsing options (type:array) │
 └─ dirname/
    │